Uncertainty-Aware 4D Gaussian Splatting for Monocular Occluded Human Rendering: Related Works

 \textbf{Occlusion-Aware Human Rendering.} Existing methodologies generally fall into three paradigms.
 Early strategies focused on \emph{scene decoupling}, employing visibility priors to isolate the subject from obstacles~\cite{xiang2025rendering, xiang2023rendering}; however, these implicit frameworks often suffer from high computational overhead.
 To synthesize unobserved content, recent approaches leverage \emph{generative priors} via pre-trained 2D diffusion models~\cite{sun2024occfusion, lee2024guess, fan2026inpainthuman}.
 Yet, the inherent stochasticity of such processes frequently induces identity drift and temporal flickering.
 Alternatively, other 3DGS-based methods employ \emph{geometric heuristics} such as symmetry constraints~\cite{ye2025occgaussian, jiang2025symgaussian}, which often falter under asymmetric clothing or motions.
 Distinctively, U-4DGS eschews unstable hallucinations and rigid heuristics.
 Instead, we formulate the reconstruction as an MAP estimation problem.
 By strictly aggregating valid temporal information via an adaptive gradient modulation mechanism, we ensure reconstruction that is both physically consistent and faithful to the subject.

 \textbf{Dynamic Reconstruction and Uncertainty Modeling.} Recent strides in dynamic Gaussian Splatting have achieved high-fidelity 4D reconstruction via deformation fields~\cite{yang2024deformable, wu20244d, luiten2024dynamic, bae2024per, zhang2025mega}.
 However, these methods predicate their success on a deterministic correspondence between canonical and observation spaces.
 While valid for clean sequences, this premise disintegrates under occlusion, where the absence of valid motion cues causes the solver to overfit to occluders~\cite{guo2025uncertainty}.
 To address this, uncertainty modeling has been explored to enhance robustness against sparse views or transient noise~\cite{sunderhauf2023density, goli2024bayes, ren2024nerf}.
-Notably, concurrent work like USPLAT4D~\cite{guo2025uncertainty} employs an uncertainty-aware motion graph for general dynamic scenes.
+Grounded in Bayesian deep learning for aleatoric uncertainty~\cite{kendall2017uncertainties}, prior neural rendering methods have successfully mitigated transient distractors utilizing strategies such as per-image uncertainty embeddings~\cite{martin2021nerf}, robust loss formulations~\cite{sabour2023robustnerf}, or direct volume density parameterization~\cite{lee2025bayesian}.
+Concurrent work like USPLAT4D~\cite{guo2025uncertainty} employs an uncertainty-aware motion graph for general dynamic scenes.
 Yet, treating uncertainty solely as a smoothing weight or edge attribute proves insufficient for articulated human reconstruction, where structural integrity is paramount.
 In contrast, U-4DGS elevates uncertainty to a central arbitration role.
 Beyond simple loss attenuation, we leverage learned confidence to actively modulate optimization dynamics: shielding canonical geometry from misleading gradients while simultaneously triggering confidence-aware regularizations to enforce physical plausibility within regions lacking reliable visual cues.